Downtown Improvement District Implementation

-The City of Asheville will be implementing a Business Improvement District (BID) in Downtown Asheville effective July 1, 2024 following Council Action on June 11, 2024.
-A BID administers services within a defined district above and beyond those provided by the City.
+The City of Asheville has launched a Municipal Service District (sometimes referred to as a Business Improvement District or BID) in Downtown Asheville following City Council authorization and subsequent actions that support implementation.
+A municipal service district administers services within a defined district above and beyond those provided by the City.
 The services are funded through a special tax assessment added to property tax bills within the defined service area.
 See an interactive map of the district here.

 Prior to releasing the RFP, the City sought input from those who live, work and visit downtown, to help further shape the service needs and priorities for the district based on the following focus areas: